Advanced-Vision-and-Learning-Lab/SSATKD_Lightning/README.md

-In this repository, we provide the paper and code for "Histogram Layer Time Delay Neural Network For Passive Sonar Classification."
+In this repository, we provide the paper and code for " Structural and Statistical Audio Texture Knowledge Distillation (SSATKD) for Passive Sonar Classification."

 ## Installation Prerequisites